-Students will learn the fundamentals of basic cookery and expand to creating gourmet foods, artistic presentations and become part of a team that creates a recipe for success in the hospitality industry.
+Students will learn the fundamentals of basic cookery and expand to creating gourmet foods, artistic presentations, and become part of a team that creates a recipe for success in the hospitality industry.
 As more Americans are eating out, culinary careers continue to grow at a steady pace.
-The need for high level food preparation, event planning, management and leadership skills are in demand.
+The need for high level food preparation, event planning, management, and leadership skills are in demand.
 Working in restaurants and other eateries are steady sources of employment.

 Students in the LISD TECH Center’s Culinary Arts program learn to manage real-world kitchen challenges in a classroom that doubles as a commercial kitchen and is fully equipped with institutional cooking equipment.
-Cooking, baking, management, and safety and sanitation practices are the focus of the class.
+Cooking, baking, management, and safety and sanitation practices are the focus of the program.
 Students will learn to create recipes, prepare meals from scratch, perform basic daily kitchen operations including cost controls, inventory and ordering.
 Students are involved in planning and coordinating several events throughout the year and cater meals at the LISD TECH Center.
-This class helps develop leadership skills through these events as well as participation in several competitions.
+This program helps develop leadership skills through these events as well as participation in several competitions.

 To Be Successful